© Crown copyright 2021

 You must tell HMRC about any changes or inaccuracies in the information supplied on your application for approval immediately.

 You’ll need the Government Gateway user ID and password you used when you applied for AWRS.
 From the summary page, select the section you want to change and submit your changes.

 7.1 If your application is approved

-If HMRC approve your application, you’ll receive a notification from HMRC advising you that you have been approved.
+If HMRC approves your application, you’ll receive a notification from HMRC advising you that you have been approved.
 Your details will be entered onto a central register maintained by HMRC.

 The notification will advise you of your AWRS URN and of any specific conditions which HMRC may impose, see section 10.
 One notification will be sent in respect of all your premises even if you’re trading from more than one location.